• Skip to primary navigation

 Note: The Entered Name is Case sensitive

-If you see the commit details on Git bash it also contains the author’s email id.
-So we can also search with the email id.
-Suppose you want to track down all the commits whose email service provider is outlook.
+If you see the commit details on Git bash, it also contains the author’s email id.
+We can also search with the email id.
+Suppose you want to track down all the commits whose email service provider is Outlook.

 git log –author=”@email.com”